The WA105 Experiment - ProtoDUNE Double-Phase

 The WA105 Purity Monitor

 The HEP group at UCL has built the purity monitor system for the WA105 3mx1mx1m prototype, taking data in 2017.
 It is expected that this purity monitor will also be used in the future 6mx6mx6m actual detector in a test beam at CERN.
 The group is also involved in simulation work as well as in the running of the experiment at CERN.
-For questions about WA105 at UCL please contact Dr. Mario Campanelli or Dr. Anna Holin.
+For questions about WA105 at UCL please contact Prof. Mario Campanelli.